nightness/schedule-later/README.md

-# Scheduler
+# Schedule Later

-Scheduler is a TypeScript class that provides methods for managing time-based tasks, such as starting and stopping timeouts and intervals at specific times.
+schedule-later is a TypeScript class that provides methods for managing time-based tasks, such as starting and stopping timeouts and intervals at specific times.

 ## Key Concepts